 Garden-notes on weedy bulbs and garden plants and Bulletin 4641 Harmful garden plants in Western Australia are available from the Pest and Disease Advisory Service (Tel.
 1800 084 881).
-Accredited nurseries should also be able to provide advice.
+Accredited nurseries should also be

 For identification of weed specimens, please take a sample to your nearest Department of Agriculture and Food office, or post it to AGWEST Plant Laboratories at Locked Bag 4, Bentley Delivery Centre WA 6983.